Lots of Backroads in the Everglades

 - Miccosukee Reservation

-- An hour+ boat ride through the Ten Thousand Islands to the Gulf of Mexico
+- A 90 minute boat ride through the Ten Thousand Islands to the Gulf of Mexico.
+Always the highlight of the day.

-- All boats captains have 5 and 6 generation history in the area
+- All boats captains have 5 and 6 generations of history to the area

 Boardwalk in Big Cypress National Preserve